AMD Ryzen 7 7800X3D vs AMD Ryzen 7 5700X

 Who should buy each?

-Choose the AMD Ryzen 7 7800X3D if: you want top-tier gaming performance, plan to use the latest DDR5 technology, or need future-proofing with PCIe 5.0.
+Choose the AMD Ryzen 7 7800X3D if: you want top-tier gaming performance, you plan on playing the latest titles, or you need a future-proof system with the latest tech.

 Conclusion